RaveJS/rave/README.md

 [Bower](http://bower.io/search/?q=rave-extension).
 Finally, install additional *Rave Extension* packages to apply your favorite build, deploy, and testing patterns.

+Rave incorporates an ES6-style loader that **auto-detects** module format, allowing you to intermix packages authored in AMD, node, and (soon) ES6 formats.
+It also easily loads JSON, CSS, JSX, text, or virtually any other format just by installing a Rave Extension.

+Rave **auto-detects** your project's packages regardless of whether you installed them via Bower or npm.
+There's no need to configure a loader or create an application manifest file.

+*In progress:* rave also intelligently and effortlessly builds your app according to your preferences by inspecting the gulp or grunt plugins you've installed.

+*In progress:* Rave provides a smart command-line tool that you can *optionally* use to simplify tasks and reduce common errors.
+Rave CLI doesn't replace the tools you already love, such as `bower` or `npm`, `gulp` or `grunt`.
+Rave CLI just makes them much easier to use in a rave app.

 ## Why should I use RaveJS?